• CLASSIC IKITESURF

 .synopsis...

-cold front eastward across lake erie thursday night. a trough
+another cold front across lake erie friday night into saturday.

 canadian border-

-in the afternoon. rain likely late. waves 3 to 6 feet building to
+chance of snow in the evening. waves 3 to 6 feet.

 5 to 8 feet. waves occasionally around 10 feet.

-.thursday night...south winds to 30 knots becoming southwest and
+.monday...southwest winds to 30 knots becoming west. snow likely.

-subsiding to 3 to 5 feet. waves occasionally around 15 feet.
+to 7 to 10 feet. waves occasionally around 15 feet.

 $$